Border Patrol agent shoots, kills gunman who opened fire

-SUNLAND PARK, New Mexico (AP) - Border Patrol officials say an agent shot and killed a gunman who opened fire about a mile from the U.S.-Mexico border.
+SUNLAND PARK, New Mexico (AP) - A U.S. Border Patrol agent shot and killed a gunman who opened fire about a mile from the border with Mexico, immigration officials said.

-U.S. Customs and Border Protection said in a statement that the agent encountered four people early Monday in Sunland Park, New Mexico, a suburb of El Paso, Texas.
+The agent approached a group of four people early Sunday, and one of them pulled out a gun and started shooting, according to a statement from U.S. Customs and Border Protection.

-One of them pulled a gun and shot at the agent, who fired back.
-No agents were hurt.
+The agent fired back, hitting the man, who died at a hospital.
+No agents were hurt during the shooting in Sunland Park, New Mexico, a suburb of El Paso, Texas.

-The CBP’s Office of Professional Responsibility is investigating the shooting by the agent, who is assigned to the Santa Teresa Border Patrol station in New Mexico.
+No additional information was released, including the names of the agent and gunman.
+The CBP’s Office of Professional Responsibility is investigating.

-Border Patrol agents blocked off the crime scene, closing a main road in Sunland Park and stretching crime tape between their patrol vehicles.
+Federal authorities blocked off the crime scene, closing a main road in Sunland Park and stretching crime tape between their patrol vehicles.

-The armed man died at a hospital.
-No other details have been released.
+An auto shop and a car dealership on either side of the street were closed.

 Sign up for Daily Newsletters